Godnoken/angular-mini-forum/README.md

 Login validation only checks if email is valid *first* when the password provided in the input is longer than 3 characters due to how json-server-auth reports errors.
 Not sure how to solve it at this time.

+---

+If a user browses another users profile, reads in all their comments and then proceeds to click their own profile from the header - the information doesn't update even though url is changed.

 ## Wishbox

 Since Angular has no way of dynamically changing "updateOn" prop on formControl, I can not implement passive/aggressive rules to user validation messages/styling without making some ugly fix.